 Whereas your mate might just take your feedback on the chin, the new employee may take it to heart and worry about the stability of their job.
-These imbalances aren't just reserved for roles—it could be based on race, identity, or gender.
+These imbalances aren't just reserved for roles—it could be based on demographics, like race, identity, or gender.

 Just approach each interaction with empathy, treat everyone as a human being and things will be fine.
 Except if you have a company pet.
 Don't treat them like a human.
 That would be weird.

 So what about when the shoe is on the other foot?
 It’s all fun and games when you’re the one dishing feedback out, but when the tables are turned things can be a bit more difficult.